MrMelon54/auwiki/README.md

 AUWiki is a reference guide to the game Among Us, currently focussing on its network protocol

-If you want to help, ping miniduikboot#2965 on the Reactor Discord
+If you want to help, ping miniduikboot#2965 on the [Reactor Discord](https://discord.gg/MXPQXr2VDa).
+The wiki is discussed in the #amongus-protocol channel